stellashen/cross-off/README.md

 After we check a task, it will be moved to display under "Completed".
 Three things need to happen after that:
 1. Update the task in the database to have `completed: true`.
 2. Render the task with a different style (grayed out, crossed off).
-3. Re-render the current list component to display the tasks in their correct positions (that is, a completed task should display under "Completeds").
+3. Re-render the current list component to display the tasks in their correct positions (that is, a completed task should display under "Completed").

 After we delete a task, it will be moved to the "Trash" can, and we can click the "Trash" button on the sidebar to open the trash page and view the deleted tasks.

-View sample state here: [Sample State - CrossOff wiki](https://github.com/stellashen/cross-off/wiki/sample-state)
+View sample state here:
+<a href="https://github.com/stellashen/cross-off/wiki/sample-state" target="_blank">Sample State - CrossOff wiki</a>

 To achieve these goals, I used the following code: